The health and safety of our patients, families and staff members is our top priority.

 To help us safeguard the health and wellness of our patients, care team, and community, we ask the following of our patient supporters:

 - Check in through a designated entrance where you will be screened for illness including having your temperature taken via an infrared thermometer that scans your forehead.
-With clearance, you will be provided a color-coded wristband or an identification badge.

 - Practice six-foot physical distancing at all times.
 Visual reminders are in place in public reception areas, elevators, shops and cafeterias